corefan/xenko-docs/en/manual/troubleshooting/logging.md

 ## Print debug text

-You can print debug text at runtime.
+You can print debug text at runtime with [DebugText](xref:SiliconStudio.Xenko.Engine.ScriptComponent.DebugText).
 You can use this, for example, to display a message when a problem occurs.

 >[!Note]
 >Debug text is automatically disabled when you build the game in release mode.